 Yes, enchilada sauce is made from tomatoes, as well as onions, chili peppers, and seasonings.

-There are many reason your enchilada sauce may be bitter, but the most common is that it may be due to burnt ingredients, overuse of certain ingredients, bad or expired ingredients, too much citric acid from the tomatoes, etc.
+There are many reasons your enchilada sauce may be bitter, but the most common is that it may be due to burnt ingredients, overuse of certain ingredients, bad or expired ingredients, too much citric acid from the tomatoes, etc.

-Did you try this Enchiladas Sauce Recipe?
-Let me know how it turned out!
-I'd love for you to come back and give the recipe a star rating and/or a review in the comments! 🙂 Let's stay connected, so please share photos of your creations with me and others on Instagram, Facebook, and Pinterest!
+If you tried this recipe, let me know!
+I'd love for you to come back and give the recipe a 5 star rating and leave a review in the comments! 🙂 Let's stay connected, so please follow me on Instagram, Facebook, and Pinterest!
+Subscribe to my newsletter to get healthy fresh recipe ideas every week!

 Red Enchilada Sauce Recipe